mattwojo/webvr/webvr-docs/essentials.md

 # Inclusive Feature and Capability Detection
 When determining whether or not to enable your WebVR feature (as opposed to a fallback 2D screen rendered version), do so based on device capability rather than device name.
 This approach means compatible devices that reach the market after you code your site will "just work".
 Don't exclude things just because you haven't tested it yet.
 In general, avoid making functional decisions based on meta data, such as the [`VRDisplay.displayName`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplay/displayName), as this will prevent your site working on future hardware.

-Just because the WebVR API is present in the browser doesn’t mean an HMD is plugged in.
+Just because the WebVR API is present in the browser doesn’t mean a headset is plugged in.
 Browsers are in the process of rolling out the WebVR 1.1 standard in their stable branches right now, so assume that in the very near future, all users could potentially have the API present in their browser whether or not they have a headset or even know what VR is!

 Once you determine that the WebVR API exists, make a call to [`navigator.getVRDisplays`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getVRDisplays).
 The promise returned by this method will only resolve with an entry if a headset is plugged in - which is always true on a mobile but not always the case on desktop.
 If a VRDisplay is returned, examine the various attributes to determine the capability and state of the returned device such as [`VRDisplay.hasExternalDisplay`](https://developer.mozilla.org/en-US/docs/Web/API/VRDisplayCapabilities/hasExternalDisplay).
-This promise may be rejected if the system is not capable of supporting WebVR (eg, if no drivers are installed)
+This promise will be rejected if the system is not capable of supporting WebVR (eg, if no drivers are installed or the machine does not support WebVR).
+If rejected, you can consider falling back on the browser orientation API.

 # Sample code
 ## The Enter VR button